nickmqb/muon/docs/muon_by_example.md

 	:currentAllocator IAllocator #ThreadLocal #Mutable

-Constants and global variables are known as static fields in Muon.
-They can either be non-mutable (constant) or mutable (global/thread-local variable).
+In Muon, constants and global variables are known as 'static fields'.
+Static fields can either be non-mutable (constant) or mutable (global/thread-local variable).
 If an initializer expression is provided, the type declaration of the static field may be omitted if desired.

 The initializer expression is evaluated at compile time.
 Support for this is currently limited; this will be expanded in the future.